theo-armour/theo-armour.github.io/snippets/tootoo-more/README.md

 ### 2017-08-04 ~ Theo

 * Fixing resize and menu sliding issues.
-Results looking better
+Results looking better - still issues on a cell phone - height need better updating?
 * Add ccapture to More and updating menus
+* Add 'scape data from file'